Do you feel special when you're pregnant? Well, step aside, Lady, because a baby is here and people love babies.

 Go with the flow

-Does Aunt Kelly still show up?
+Does Auntie Barb still show up?
 Does your Mother-in-Law that you've never met fly in from the Ukraine and set herself up on your couch?
 Does your sister drop in everyday to tell you about the disgusting brunch she had or everything about her wicked pilates instructor?

 Roll with it and save your energy like a solar street light on a dimming switch.
-Ask Aunt Kelly to hold the baby while you go have a shower.
+Ask Auntie Barb to hold the baby while you go have a shower.
 Say "Diakuju" when your mother-in-law makes dinner then go lie down with the baby.
-Tell your sister she needs a fucking punch in the throat then apologise and blame it on your hormones while savoring the good vent.
+Tell your sister she needs a fucking punch in the throat then apologize and blame it on your hormones while savouring the good vent.

 The best thing you can do with visitors, a new baby, and I suppose life in general, is just roll with it.